A quick ride with Atalanta through their Roller Coaster Season

 They provided support to the infected and showed immense gratitude towards those who had lost family members.
 The players and club contributed in all possible aspects to help the province deal with the pandemic.

-The football club and facility even helped by creating an open COVID facility that played a great role in helping Belgramo recover from the scare.
+The football club even helped by creating an open COVID facility that played a great role in helping Belgramo recover from the scare.

-They had also made a huge donation to set up the Pope John XXIII hospital in Belgramo.
+They had also made a huge donation that was used to set up the Pope John XXIII hospital in Belgramo.

 “It was an important donation, but so too is the love that they have shown.
 It shows the passion and affection not just for the team, but for Bergamo.
 In a very difficult moment for the city, we have felt that affection.
 They showed a lot of solidarity.”